 In order to ensure that each student obtains a reasonable graduate-level understanding of a number of fundamental areas, each MS CptS student must complete the following course requirements.
-The core courses declared by the student on the MS Program of Study must be passed with a B- grade or better
+The requirement is 2 courses from the list of "Core" courses (Note: Some tracks may require more than two courses) and 2 courses from the list of "Advanced or Elective" courses, for each area (tracks).
+The core courses declared by the student on the MS Program of Study must be passed with a B- grade or better.
+In addition Algorithmics 516 is a mandatory course for all areas.